 The directors are responsible for the other information.
-The other information comprises the Statement of responsibilities and approval, Report of the audit committee, Statement by the company secretary and the Directors' report as required by the Companies Act of South Africa.
-The other information does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the document titled "Nqaba Finance 1 (RF) Limited Annual Financial Statements for the year ended 31 March 2020", which includes the Statement of responsibilities and approval, Directors' report, Report of the audit committee and the Statement by the company secretary as required by the Companies Act of South Africa, which we obtained prior to the date of this report.
+The other information does not include the financial statements and the auditor's report thereon.